natevrl/vitae-3d/README.md

 ![Readme Image](/public/readme-image.webp)

-**Vitae** is a moedern 3d web application designed to showcase and promote a range of healthy and delicious sodas.
+**Vitae** is a modern 3d web application designed to showcase and promote a range of healthy and delicious sodas.
 This platform allows users to explore different soda flavors, learn about their benefits, and enjoy a visually engaging experience.

 ## ⚙️ Tech Stack
 - Next.js / React